MCribari/BGResTimer-Epoch/README.md

 # ResTimer-Epoch
-Res Timer for Project Epoch
+BG Res Timer for Project Epoch

 Need "Capping" addon for it to work, can download it from here: https://warperia.com/addon-wotlk/capping/